mux99/mptcp.dev/installation.md

 - [mptcpize](https://www.mankier.com/8/mptcpize)

     `mptcpize run <app command>`
     This works by modifying the behavior of the underlying lib-c

+    {: .note}
-    *note: some admins do not like this technique, that is why it is recommended* *to update apps to support MPTCP nativelly*
+    Some admins do not like this technique, that is why it is recommended to update apps to support MPTCP natively.

 - [GODEBUG](https://go-review.googlesource.com/c/go/+/507375)